Ben-physics-dotcom/Template_F_Praktikum/README.md

 The repository contains the following main directories:

 ### 1. `figures/`
 This folder contains subfolders for images and graphs used in the protocols.
-For each experiment, you can store your figures here, categorized as you see fit.
-You can modify the folder structure to your needs, creating subdirectories per experiment or report.
+The idea is that each subfolder contains the images and graphs for each protocol.

 ### 2. `protocolls/`
 This folder is where all your protocol documents will be stored.
 Each protocol should follow the provided LaTeX template structure: